gblancogarcia/GBInfiniteScrollView/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add MBProgressHUD to your project.

-1. Add a pod entry for MBProgressHUD to your Podfile `pod 'GBInfiniteScrollView', '~> 1.0'`
+1. Add a pod entry for `GBInfiniteScrollView` to your Podfile `pod 'GBInfiniteScrollView', '~> 1.0'`
 2. Install the pod(s) by running `pod install`.
 3. Include `GBInfiniteScrollView` wherever you need it with `#import "GBInfiniteScrollView.h"`.